 TO PARENTS OF CHILDREN UNDER 13: We do not knowingly solicit data online from or market online to children under the age of 13.
 If you are a parent or guardian of a child under the age of 13 and believe that personal information may have been collected about your child, please read "How we use the information we collect" below.
 For more information about the Children's Online Privacy Protection Act (COPPA), visit the FTC website: www.ftc.gov.

 How we use the information we collect

-Whether you are a new website user or a Columbia Management client, we use personal information collected on our website to handle the transactions you initiate.
+Whether you are a new website user or a client, we use personal information collected on our website to handle the transactions you initiate.
 Your personal information will not be rented or sold to any third party for marketing purposes.
 In some instances, we will share your contact information with carefully selected service providers to assist us in processing your online transactions or to deliver the services and products.
-For example, in order to mail you statements, we will supply your contact information to a third party vendor who will process and mail the statements and other materials on the behalf of Columbia Management.
+For example, in order to mail you statements, we will supply your contact information to a third party vendor who will process and mail the statements and other materials on our behalf.

 Tracking activity on our website